Embucket/embucket-labs/crates/embucket-functions/docs/function_implementation_guide.md

 ```

 ### 4. Alternative (NOT RECOMMENDED)
-For simplicity or when using AI agents, you can manually delete the function from `generated_snowflake_functions.rs`, but this approach is **not recommended** in general or if you work on multiple function simultaneously.
+For simplicity or when using AI agents, the function from `generated_snowflake_functions.rs` can be manually deleted, but this approach is **not recommended** in general or if multiple functions are implemented simultaneously.

 ## Testing Strategy